The Best Luxury Small Group Tour of Southeast Asia

 A Courtyard at King Tu Duc's Mausoleum

-Day 7: Hue – Hoi An.
-(Breakfast and Lunch) You will be assisted with your check-out in the morning.
+Scenic Drive to Hoi An.
 Embark on a scenic 3.5-hour (approximately) drive to Hoi An.
-Some of this drive is through coastal fishing villages, and some of it is on one of Southeast Asia’s most spectacular roads, where you straddle the Pacific Ocean with amazing views on one side, and lush green hills on the other.
+Some of this drive is through coastal fishing villages, and much of it is on one of Southeast Asia’s most spectacular roads, where you straddle the Pacific Ocean with amazing views on one side, and lush green hills on the other.
 At the highest point of the journey, you will have a breathtaking view of the Pacific, and on the other side a view of the modern city of Da Nang and its bay.
 You will drive through the outskirts of Da Nang as you head towards Hoi An, and a brief photo opportunity stop will be at the beach zone that was a favorite for American soldiers during the Vietnam war, immortalized in the television series China Beach.

+Inland to Hoi An.
 Arrive near historic and charming Hoi An in the early afternoon, in time for a slightly late lunch at a very nice beachfront restaurant.
 After lunch, you will be driven inland for about 15 minutes and assisted with your check-in at your top-ranked boutique resort.
 Although the Heritage town of Hoi An is an ancient seaport, it is now about 3 miles from the coastline as the crow flies.
 Easy Tours uses the highest rated and top-ranked lodging in Hoi An, and the boutique lodge is located within Hoi An and is a very short walk or drive from the UNESCO Site.

+Location and Comfort.
 You will be staying in a beautiful Verandah Suite in the more exclusive and relatively new Club Section of the lodge, and the services and cuisine are among the best you will experience anywhere in Southeast Asia.
 A leisurely 10-to-15-minute walk, 3-minute taxi ride, or a 5-minute bike ride (complimentary at your resort) can bring you to the ancient town in case you want to return there at any time during your stay.
 Although the food at your lodge is excellent, we also recommend the extremely charming French inspired riverfront restaurants and cafes in the ancient town for dinner this evening.

 Hoi An